Please ensure Javascript is enabled for purposes of website accessibility

 • Filing a complaint: If you still don’t make any payments, the creditor or debt collector can initiate a lawsuit by filing a summons and complaint with the appropriate court.

 • Service of process: After filing the complaint, you’ll be officially notified of the lawsuit.
 This means you’re served with a copy of the complaint and a summons to appear in court.
 This is known as “service of process.”
-This can occur by mailing, email, or in person, depending on the state and agreement you signed with the creditor.
+This typically occurs by mail or in-person delivery, depending on your state’s rules.

 • Response: You then have a specific period (usually about 20-30 days, depending on the jurisdiction and how you were served) to file a formal response to the complaint.
 This is also known as your “answer.”
 Failure to respond can result in a default judgment in favor of the creditor.
-This does not mean you physically go to court but submit a specific form paper filing.
+This requires filing a written response with the court, not necessarily appearing in person at this stage.

-• Discovery: Both parties may engage in demands for discovery to gather evidence supporting their case.
+• Discovery: Both parties may demand discovery to gather evidence supporting their case.

 • Pre-trial motions: Either party may file pre-trial motions to resolve issues before trial.
 For example, a creditor might file a motion for summary judgment if they believe there are no factual disputes and are entitled to judgment as a matter of law.
 This means they ask the judge for a definitive end to the case and win against the debtor.
 Alternatively, you can resolve the debt through a negotiation process, such as settling the debt.
 It’s advisable to have an experienced debt help attorney assist you with this process.

-• Trial: The case goes to trial if the matter is unresolved through pre-trial motions or settlement.
+• Trial: If the matter is unresolved through pre-trial motions or settlement, the case goes to trial.
 Both parties present evidence and arguments, after which the judge or jury renders a verdict.

 • Judgment: If the court rules in favor of the creditor, a judgment will be issued specifying the amount of money you owe them.